 The audience also has another chance to vote for their favourites in 2014.
 Votes can be submitted online for two weeks starting on 30 April.
 As a thank you, all participating voters are in with the chance of winning a month-long test drive with an Opel Ampera.

-The Climate Laboratory is only possible thanks to the following sponsors’ dedication.
+The Climate Laboratory is only possible thanks to sponsors’ dedication.